hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 >
->> ​Very good.
+>> Very good.
 Then if you can have vyavahAra with asat and abhAvapadArtha,
 >> its definitely possible to have such vyavahAra with apparent padArtha, in
 >> which case you shouldn't have any issue with AV calling the world as
 >> mithyA.